zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/create-compute-instance-x11/create-compute-instance-x11.md

 ## What's Next?

-If you intend to do the [Install Oracle Database 19c with Automatic Root Script Execution](?lab=install-db19c-auto-root-script-execution.md) lab using the compute instance that you created in this lab, you need to complete the prerequisite tasks beforehand.
-See the [Perform Prerequisite Tasks for an Oracle Database 19c Installation](?lab=perform-db19c-prerequisite-tasks.md) lab.
+Be sure to complete the [Perform Prerequisite Tasks for an Oracle Database 19c Installation](?lab=perform-db19c-prerequisite-tasks.md) prior to doing the [Install Oracle Database 19c with Automatic Root Script Execution](?lab=install-db19c-auto-root-script-execution.md) lab.